kauri-io/Content/EthersJs/accelerating-development-with-ethersjs.md

     </form>
 ```

-In your class, import the formModules and create the base form information.
+In the `wallet.component.ts` class, import the `formModules` and create the base form information.

 ```
 import { Component, OnInit } from '@angular/core';